ajcr/jinx/README.md

 ## Motivation

-This project is primarily a learning exercise: I want to improve my patchy understanding of J by implementing a useful subset of the language and its core concepts (ranks, obverses, etc.).
+This project is primarily a learning exercise: I want to improve my patchy understanding of J by implementing a useful subset of the language and its core concepts (rank, modifiers, etc.).

-It is also an attempt to prototype an interpreter for an array language that can be executed using different array frameworks (NumPy, JAX, PyTorch, etc.) according to the user's choice.
+It is also an attempt to prototype an interpreter for an array language that can be executed using Python's different array and tensor frameworks (NumPy, JAX, PyTorch, etc.) according to user's choice.